-Add improvised pizzazz to the easy rhythms found in beginner tunes by identifying “dot spots.”
-These are places where students can substitute dotted rhythms in place of quarter notes.
+Add improvised pizzazz to quarter note (crotchet) rhythms found in many tunes by identifying “dot spots.”
+These are places to substitute dotted rhythms in place of quarter notes.

-For example, Yankee Doodle could be transformed from this…
+For example, Yankee Doodle could be converted from this…

-With apologies to Beethoven (who in the name of creativity, probably wouldn’t mind), here is one possibility of how Ode to Joy could be re-imagined with dot spots:
+Here's another example.
+With apologies to Beethoven (who in the name of creativity, probably wouldn’t mind), perhaps Ode to Joy could be re-imagined with dot spots:

 Until next time, enjoy your creative music-making journey.